 - 1. According to the Professional Nursing Law of Pennsylvania, professional nursing rendered to patients by students enrolled in a school of nursing is limited to those services which are part of the course of study, and while under the supervision of the faculty. - 2.
-Students are directly responsible to the instructor when on the clinical area.

-- 3. At completion of clinical practice or leaving the clinical area, the student must report the patient's condition, needs and nursing care provided to the instructor and nurse assigned to the patient. - 4.
+Students are directly responsible to the instructor when on the clinical area. - 3.
+At completion of clinical practice or leaving the clinical area, the student must report the patient's condition, needs and nursing care provided to the instructor and nurse assigned to the patient. - 4.
 Information obtained as a part of the clinical experience is privileged communication and must be treated as confidential and maintain HIPAA standards. - A. Privacy of the patient and family must be assured.
 Discussion regarding patients must be done in a professional manner. - B. Public places are not appropriate for discussion of confidential information. - C. Charts and other sources of medical information of non-assigned patients are not to be read. - D. Photos/Photocopying of patient information is not permitted. - 5.
 Student must not: - A. Accept a verbal order. - B. Sign as witness on legal documents. - C. Accept money or gifts from patients or visitors. - D. Recommend a doctor or health service to patients. - 6.
-All patients are addressed by use of "Mr.", "Miss", Mrs.", or "Ms." unless the patient requests otherwise. - 7.
-Charts may only be reviewed during non-scheduled class time.
-The instructor will inform the student of chart availability.
-The health team participating in the care of the patient has priority to accessing chart information, even if the student is reviewing the chart. - 8.
-The student is to wear appropriate shoes, conservative clothing, a lab coat, and photo ID badge when securing information for assignments. - 9.
-Students should be in the Hospital only when picking up clinical assignments, going to and from clinical, meals, or Employee Health Office. - 10.
-Telephones are to be answered promptly.
-When answering the phone, the student identifies the department, states name and indicates that he or she is a student nurse. - 11.
-Every effort should be made to keep the Hospital environment as quiet as possible. - 12.
-Students are not to wait for other students on the clinical area. - 13.
+All patients are addressed by their preferred name. - 7.
+The health team participating in the care of the patient has priority to accessing chart information, even if the student is reviewing the chart.
+Please remove yourself from a computer if a healthcare provider needs one. - 8.
+Every effort should be made to keep the Hospital environment as quiet as possible. - 9.
 Students are to comply with the Hospital visiting policy.
-Clinical attire is not acceptable when going to visit patients in the Hospital. - 14.
-Adhere to the "Commitments of Excellence" guidelines. - 15.
-Follow the "Hospitality Standards" of Memorial Medical Center. - 16.
-Follow HIPAA regulations. - 17.
+Clinical attire is not acceptable when going to visit patients in the Hospital. - 10.
+Adhere to the LifePoint Health "Mission, Vision, and Values." - 11.
+Follow HIPAA regulations. - 15.
 Students are not permitted to photocopy patient information or take a cell phone photograph.